International Union of Pure and Applied Physics: Committees and governance

-In addition IUPAP has established a number of Working Groups to provide an overview of important areas of international collaboration in physics.
+In addition IUPAP has established a number of Working Groups, among others the International Committee for Future Accelerators (WG1) and Women in Physics (WG5), to provide an overview of important areas of international collaboration in physics.

 Sponsored conferences

 Each year, IUPAP endorses approximately 30 international conferences and awards grants to the majority of them.
 Applications for sponsorship can be made via the IUPAP website.

 Sponsored conferences fall into four categories: